T-Pau/Anykey/Documentation/ZX Spectrum.md

 Pressed directions and buttons are displayed inverted.

-Joystick movement is seen by the computer as key presses.
-Joystick 1 uses the keys 6-0, joystick 2 the keys 1-5.
+The +2 and +3 has two joystick ports, Sinclair 1 and Sinclair 2.
+Jostick movement is seen by the computer as key presses.
+Sinclair 1 uses the keys 6-0, Sinclair 2 the keys 1-5.

+On Next and N-Go, the three joysticks displayed are Sinclair 1, Sinclair 2, and Kempston.
+There are two joystick physical ports.
+The user can configure each of these as any of the three joysticks.

+Anykey doesn't know which are in use, so it always displays all three.

 ## Special Keys